NATIONAL AMELIA EARHART DAY

 - Supporter of the Equal Rights Amendment

 In 1937, Earhart attempted to circumnavigate the globe.
-Her Purdue-funded Lockheed Model 10 Electra disappeared over the Pacific Ocean near Howland Island in July.
+Unfortunately, her Purdue-funded Lockheed Model 10 Electra disappeared over the Pacific Ocean near Howland Island in July.

-Celebrate National Amelia Earhart Day by researching and reading more about this famous female aviator.
+Celebrate the day by researching and reading more about this famous female aviator.
 Add to your research other women aviation pioneers that led the way such as Bessie Coleman and Louise Thaden.
-Cast your doubts or share your wonder by using #AmeliaEarhartDay on social media.
+Another way to celebrate includes exploring other amazing firsts in flight.
+We get you started with these 8 amazing aviators.
+You can also cast your doubts or share your wonder by using #AmeliaEarhartDay on social media.

 We know this day commemorates the birth date of Amelia Earhart of July 24, 1897.
 However, our research was unable to find the creator of National Amelia Earhart Day.